lvunie/piwik_research/note/userAdmin.md

             $permResponse = $httpClient->request();
 ```````````````````````````````````````````````````````````````````

-####Other file might related with user account management in "plugin" folder

-	Dashboard
-	Login

-####Question：
-1.
-In C:\xampp\htdocs\piwik\piwik\plugins\UsersManager\....
-   and C:\xampp\htdocs\piwik\piwik\plugins\SitesManager\.....
-What's the relationshoip between API.php and Model.php ?

-2. What's controller.php's role?

-3. Each user(not Superuser) will have a limited permission for accessing different website, so where this info store?

 ####So now my ideas is: is it just need to simply create a script for inserting or modifying sql commend for "user" and "website" table that as finish user/website management?
 (User/Website operation in Piwik UI == User/website database operation???)